1crowie1/tut10G3_isdm/report.md

 Executive Summary: Harrison

 Project Objectives: Leon
-Number and types of holiday packages makes system operation difficult/complicated.
-A subsequent method of simplifying operations involved with the packages could be implemented
+Simplify operations involved with the volume and types holiday packages

-Only a 10 minute questionnaire is initally used to develop RM profiles.
-Taking more time to better develop an employees RM profile may increase the efficiency of skill matching.

-The preloaded criteria for inbound call customers that leads to a calculated skill score and thus the priority of matching coud be an avenue of improvement.

-Outbound calls are determined through a database that holds details of customers.
-A script is then developed by the system to improve RM service.
-Either increasing the volume of data that the database holds on customers or improving the script/guidlines that are developed may increase sales.

-Increasing the number of solutions the Interactive Voice Response unit can support may help filter out the customers who are prepared to make a sale, or a just asking a question.
+Develop a more detailed initial profile for RM employees at hiring

+Improve criteria used for score calculation of inbound calls

+Imrpove criteria used for skill score calculation of RMs

+Increase volume of information stored in database

+Enchance script/guidline output system quality

+Increase complexity of tuple used for targeting list

+Increase adapdability of Interactive Voice Response Unit

+Introduce system whereby customers of a low priority can be handed to low level RMs or other employees in the business

 Problem Definition: Abhinav